bpgould/FullStackHomework4/README.md

 I would like to add a pause button that obfuscates the page.

-I have added many extra features that were not required including:
--the questions are randomized every game (and re-seeded) -there is a progress bar
--there is a percentage tracker
+I have added many extra features that were not required including: the questions are randomized every game (and re-seeded), there is a progress bar, there is a percentage tracker,
--I used objects for the question/answer data
+I used objects for the question/answer data,
--I used modals for the leaderboard + about pages
--the UI is built to handle most, if not all, user errors
+I used modals for the leaderboard + about pages, and the UI is built to handle most, if not all, user errors